sonatype-nexus-community/nancy/README.md

 ### Nexus IQ Server Options

-By default, assuming you have an out of the box Nexus IQ Server running, you can run `nancy` like so:
+By default, assuming you have an out-of-the-box Nexus IQ Server running, you can run `nancy` like so:

 `go list -json -deps ./... | nancy iq --iq-application public-application-id`